theEncyclopedia/fundamentals-web-development/00-How-Internet-Works/README.md

+# Overview

+## What is intertnet ?

+Intenrnet is a global interconnected computer system.

 # How does the Internet works ?

+## Steps of how internet lets you view web sites

 - You want to visit a certain web that contains your desired data.
 - That Web must be hosted on certain server with IP address.